Notes for Applicants

 For Applications (to upload by applicants)

-The documents to be submitted in supporting your application are listed under the “Supporting Documents” section in the online application.
-No hard copies of supporting documents will be accepted.
-Applicants are required to upload the following supporting documents online before submitting your applications:
+2. Documents to be uploaded by applicants in support of their applications are listed under the “Supporting Documents” section in the online application form.
+Applicants are required to upload the following documents before submitting their applications:

 - Degree award certificate

-- Online verification report of the degree award (issued by CDGDC (中国学位网) for academic qualifications obtained in mainland China)
+- Online verification report of the degree award (中國學位電子認證報告) (issued by China Academic Degrees and Graduate Education Development Center (CDGDC)(中國學位網) for academic qualifications obtained in mainland China)

-- Official explanations of the GPA grading system, showing the maximum GPA obtainable (e.g. A=4.0) if a 100-mark system is not adopted (normally the information on grading system is found presented on the back page of the academic transcripts.)
+- Official explanations of the GPA grading system, showing the maximum GPA obtainable (e.g. A=4.0) if a 100-mark system is not adopted (normally the information on grading system is presented at the back page of the academic transcripts)

 - Transcripts and certificates that are not in English should be accompanied by an official certified translation.